Skip to content

 Signature:

-pub fn languageCount(self: *const LanguageRegistry) u64
+pub fn language_count(self: *const LanguageRegistry) u64

 Example:

-const result = instance.languageCount();
+const result = instance.language_count();

 Returns: u64